Facts about blood sugar

 - Kidney damage: The kidneys have tiny blood vessels which help keep our body in balance.
 Over time, high blood sugar can damage these blood vessels, which can upset our body’s natural balance.

 - Nerve damage: High blood sugar can also damage the nerves in your body, which can cause issues relating to sensation and pain.
 For example, if the nerves in the feet are damaged, a common injury to the foot, such as a blister, can be left unnoticed and becoming infected.
 Nerve damage to the feet or other areas can also cause feelings of pain, numbness, or tingling.

 - Eye damage: The blood vessels in the eyes are also prone to damage from high blood sugar levels, and can lead to diabetic retinopathy, cataracts, and open-angle glaucoma.
 These conditions can lead to changes in vision or floating spots in the eye.

 Improving blood sugar control

 - Regular physical activity and exercise: Aim for 150 to 300 minutes of moderate to vigorous aerobic exercise each week and resistance training a minimum of twice per week.

 - Know your blood work: Ask your doctor to check your fasting blood sugar and HbA1c (average blood sugar) during your regular check-ups.
-For those living without diabetes, general guidelines for fasting blood sugar is between 4.0 – 6.0 mmol/L, and HbA1c (average blood sugar) is between 0.04 – 0.06, or 4 – 6%.
-For those living with diabetes, general guidelines for fasting blood sugar is between 4.0 – 7.0 mmol/L, and HbA1c (average blood sugar) is less than 0.07 or less than 7%.
+For those living without diabetes, general guidelines for fasting blood sugar are between 4.0-6.0 mmol/L, and HbA1c (average blood sugar) is between 0.04 – 0.59, or 4% – 5.9%.
+For those living with diabetes, general guidelines for fasting blood sugar are between 4.0 – 7.0 mmol/L, and HbA1c (average blood sugar) is less than 0.07 or less than 7%.